 Enter the Hyper Gauntlet, an adrenaline infused manic dodge-em-up arena of high-speed obstacles and twitch reaction.
 Hurtle ever forwards through gaps between blue and red obstacles.
 With each obstacle passed your score increases, but so does your speed!
 Use the tactical slow motion to postpone the inevitable and rack up the high score.

 So riddle me this, dear reader: why is Hyper Gauntlet: Legacy of Nozzlethruster III still struggling to get through Greenlight?
-The beta is available from itch.io [£2.98] and Desura [$4.99] for Windows, Mac, Linux, so it’s not like you’d be voting on a mere concept here.
+The beta is available from itch.io [£2.98] and Desura [$4.99], so it’s not like you’d be voting on a mere concept here.
 As such, might I recommend visiting its Greenlight page and handing over a ‘yes’, if you like what you see?
 Remember, your vote matters!